-- 1. Late assignments will lose 20% of possible points for each day it is late. - 2.
+- 1. Assignments will lose 20% of possible points when submitted late regardless of the reason. - 2.
 All citations should be formatted using the American Psychological Association (APA) manual.
 Papers with APA citation errors will receive a reduction in points or no credit. - 3.
-Extra credit points are not available. - 4.
-There are no I's (incompletes) for this class. - 5.
+Extra credit points are not available.

+- 4. There are no I's (incompletes) for this class. - 5.
 There are no optional assignments in this course.
 All assignments must be completed in order to pass this class.
 Even if an assignment is so late that it will receive a "0", the student must turn in the assignment in order to pass the course (regardless of number of points accrued in the course.) - 6.
 Students who fail to participate in Discussion Board or complete any assignment may not pass this course. - 7.
 The Educational Leadership Program does not accept any "Cs" for credit in this program.